thinksalot/book-notes/thinking_fast_and_slow.md

 - We are surprised when we encounter something that doesnt fit into the context or in our model of things.
 System 1 can detect these with astonishing speed and subtlety.
 - Understanding events, consequences and causal connections in a story is function of system 1.
 - We are adept at finding both physical and intentional causality(bullies and victims, pursuer and something being chased)

+### A machine for jumping to conclusions
+- System 1 is responsible for jumping to conclusions.
+It bets on an answer based on your recent experience and context.
+In absense on recent experience, more distant memories govern our choices.
+  - 'Bank' can mean a river bank or a money bank based on context.
+  - We can read 'ABC' and '12 13 14' and also 'A13C' and '12 B 14' thanks to system 1.
+It jumps to conclusions and resolves ambiguity even thought we dont become aware of the ambiguity that was resolved
+- System 1 comes with one interpretation when jumping to conclusions.
+Neither does it keeps track to what alternatives it rejects, nor does it compares them.
+Comparison between incompatible interpretations require deliberate effort(system 2)
+- System 1 is gullible and biased to believe.
+When confronted with an statement, its automatic response is to believe it by coming up with automatic interpretation of the situation.
+Unbelieving is the work of system 1. **People are more likely to believe persuasive messages and commercials when they are tired and depleted.**
+- This operation of associative memory leads to confirmation bias.
+When confronted with a statement, our initial response it to search for confirming evidence(positive test strategy), instead of coming up with facts that refute it (negative test strategy)
+- **Halo effect** - The tendency to like(or dislike) everything about a person including things you havent observed.
+If you have a feeling of liking a person, you are predisposed to thinking that he/she is also generous or intelligent.
+If you like the policy of a politician, you also like his voice or appearance.
+When you like a person, the gap is filled by a guess that fits your emotional response to that person.
+  - The sequence to information matters, sometimes to the point that subsequent information has no effect at all.
+  - Halo effect is also an example of supressed ambiguity, just like the word 'bank', the word 'stubborn' is translated with regards to your emotions for that person
+  - Example of Kahneman checking student essays
+  - Tame Halo effect by **decorrelating errors**.
+When deriving information from multiple sources, get information from they individually so that they arent influenced by a each other's biases.
+'The Wisdom of Crowds' (book)
+  - Decorrelating errors is highly useful while conducting meeting.
+- **What You See Is All There Is (WYSIATI)** - System 1 excels at constructing a story with the information currently available.
+- Jumping to conclusions based on limited information is vital part of System 1.
+It is radically insensitive to the quality and quantity of the information.
+When confronted with incomplete information, all it cares about is the ease and coherence with which it forms a story.
+The incompleteness of the information doesnt matter.
+  - People with partial (and incomplete) information are more confident of their judgements, leading to **confidence bias**.
+  - **Framing effect** - Different ways of presenting the same information often evokes different emotions
+    - "the odds of survival after one month of surgery is 90%" vs "mortality within one month of surgery is 10%"
+    - "90% fat-free" vs "10% fat"
+  - **Base-rate neglect** - Steve, the meek and tidy soul